Robust replication of barrier-style claims on price and volatility: Single barrier knock-in claims

 with $u \equiv u_\pm(\om,s)$ as given in \eqref{eq:u}.
 If and when the claim knocks in, exchange the claim \eqref{eq:psi.sbki.0} for the knock-in claim \eqref{eq:sbki} at no cost.
 After the exchange, the knock-in claim \eqref{eq:sbki} can be replicated as a European-style power-exponential claim. \end{theorem}

 \begin{proof} If $\tau_L > T$, then $X_T > L$ and thus both the knock-in claim \eqref{eq:sbki} and the European claim \eqref{eq:psi.sbki.0} expire worthless.
-Therefore, we must show that, if $\tau_L \leq T$, the claim \eqref{eq:psi.sbki.0} can be exchanged for the claim \eqref{eq:sbki} at no cost.
+It remains to show that, if $\tau_L \leq T$, the claim \eqref{eq:psi.sbki.0} can be exchanged for the claim \eqref{eq:sbki} at no cost.
 Recalling that $S=\ee^X$ satisfies geometric put-call symmetry, we have from \cite[equation (5.7)]{pcs} that